peaBerberian/wasp-hls/README.md

     - [ ] SUPPLEMENTAL-CODECS: In our web use case, I'm not sure if this is only useful for track selection API or if filtering also needs to be done based on this.
-    - [ ] RESOLUTION: No track selection API yet
-    - [ ] FRAME-RATE: No track selection API yet
-    - [ ] HDCP-LEVEL: DRM are not handled for now
-    - [ ] ALLOWED-CPC: DRM are not handled for now
-    - [ ] STABLE-VARIANT-ID: Not sure if this will be useful in some way
     - [ ] SUBTITLES: No subtitles support for now
     - [ ] CLOSED-CAPTIONS: We just ignore that one for now
     - [ ] PATHWAY-ID: Content Steering not handled yet
+    - [ ] HDCP-LEVEL: DRM are not handled for now
+    - [ ] ALLOWED-CPC: DRM are not handled for now
+  - [ ] EXT-X-START: Should be relied on for the default starting position.
+    For now we just play at `0` for VoD and at `live-edge - 10` for live
+  - [ ] EXT-X-PLAYLIST-TYPE: Not sure if there's an advantage compared to the presence of an ENDLIST tag, to check...
+  - [ ] EXT-X-GAP
   - [ ] EXT-X-VERSION: Not specifically considered for now, most differences handled until now had compatible behaviors from version to version
   - [ ] EXT-X-INDEPENDENT-SEGMENTS: Might needs to be considered once we're doing some flushing?
-  - [ ] EXT-X-START: Should be relied on for the default starting position.
-    For now we just play at `0` for VoD and at `live-edge - 10` for live
   - [ ] EXT-X-DEFINE: Seems rare enough, so may be supported if the time is taken...
   - [ ] EXT-X-TARGETDURATION: Might be useful for heuristics for playlist refresh, or for predicting future segments.
 To see...
   - [ ] EXT-X-MEDIA-SEQUENCE: Not sure of what this allows.
 To check...
-  - [ ] EXT-X-DISCONTINUITY-SEQUENCE
-  - [ ] EXT-X-PLAYLIST-TYPE: Not sure if there's an advantage compared to the presence of an ENDLIST tag, to check...
   - [ ] EXT-X-I-FRAMES-ONLY: To handle one day, perhaps (very low priority)
+  - [ ] EXT-X-PART
   - [ ] EXT-X-PART-INF
   - [ ] EXT-X-SERVER-CONTROL
-  - [ ] EXT-X-DISCONTINUITY
-  - [ ] EXT-X-KEY: decryption and related tags are very low priority
-  - [ ] EXT-X-GAP
   - [ ] EXT-X-BITRATE
-  - [ ] EXT-X-PART
   - [ ] EXT-X-DATERANGE: Might be used for an event emitting API?
   - [ ] EXT-X-SKIP
   - [ ] EXT-X-PRELOAD-HINT